gregcaporaso/microbiogeo/doc/notes/anosim.rst

 **Description:**

 This test uses the `CurrentlyWet` category as a positive control.
-We expect there to be significant clustering on this category due to previous analysis done on the Glen Canyon dataset.
+We expect there to be significant differences on this category due to previous analysis done on the Glen Canyon dataset.

 **Command:** ::